 Have you been feeling “not-exactly-happy” with your relationship lately?
 Do you and your relationship partner have “communication problems?”
 Do you or your partner have “one foot out the door?”
 Are you wondering whether getting a second opinion from a professional might be in order?
 This article explores some things to think about before making that step.
 The idea here is to set your expectations, open your eyes before going in, and give your efforts, should you decide to go for it, the best chance they can have.

-Before engaging in true couples counseling with any individual (“one-sided couples counseling”) or couple, there are some things I like to know.
+Therefore, before engaging in true couples counseling with any individual (“one-sided couples counseling”) or couple, there are some things I like to know.
+In a sense, what are we working with here?
 Maybe it’s the psychologist in me, but I like to assess the situation pretty thoroughly before making recommendations and setting off in a particular direction.
-The theme here is to “serve no couples counseling before its time.”
+The theme here is to “serve no couples counseling before it’s time.”

 The first thing I like to know is where each person stands in terms of their relationship.
 I ask each person to specify whether they are “leaning in,” “leaning out,” or neutral regarding the relationship.*

 Often, one person is leaning in and the other out.
 If both partners are leaning in, then we move on to the next question (see below).
 If one person is leaning out, then that becomes the focus of the work until that person makes a decision about the whole thing.
 This might be done individually with me or another therapist, or in the presence of the leaning-in partner.
 If both partners are leaning out, then this becomes a whole ‘nuther discussion about what to do next: stay as roommates living apart together, co-habitate as co-parents, reconsider their leanings, meet with a divorce mediator to get a clear picture of life after divorce, etc.